Sarah Rodeo Dzialo

-In addition to being the full-time Music Director here at St. Francis Catholic, Sarah is currently working on a Master’s in Religion and Music through the Yale Institute of Sacred Music.
+In addition to being the Organist and Cantor at St. Francis Catholic, Sarah is currently working on a Master’s in Religion and Music through the Yale Institute of Sacred Music.
 Sarah currently sings with numerous professional groups who are dedicated to performing the great Catholic music of the ages in liturgical contexts, such as the St. Gregory Latin Mass Society of New Haven and the St. Cecilia Consort (in Fairfield, CT).
 She also works as a part-time Organist/Cantor/Choir Director at St. Joseph's Catholic Church (in Shelton, CT).

 Sarah has played the organ and sung traditional Catholic music for many monasteries, churches and Catholic communities, such as St. Mary’s Catholic Church in New Haven and the Catholic communities of Vassar College and the Culinary Institute of America.
 Sarah has also taught and continues to teach numerous keyboard students.